VSCodeVim/Vim/.github/ISSUE_TEMPLATE.md

 Do you need help or have a question?
-Please come chat in Slack: https://vscodevim-slackin.azurewebsites.net/ 👫.
+Ask us on Slack (https://vscodevim-slackin.azurewebsites.net/) 👫.
 Found a bug?
-Please fill out the sections below... thank you 👍
+Please fill out the sections below 👍.

 ### Issue Summary

-A summary of the issue and the browser/OS environment in which it occurs.
+A summary of the issue -- what blew up? what major feature are we missing?

 ### Steps to Reproduce